Derek Guy

 Derek Guy (born January 7, 1979), also known as "the menswear guy" on Twitter, is a Canadian-American men's fashion industry writer and commentator.

 Early life

 Guy was born in Vancouver to Vietnamese refugee parents.
 (Note: Attributed to multiple sources:) His family first fled Saigon in the late 1960s, crossing the border to Cambodia.
 From there they went to Iran and Canada, before settling in the United States, with his father overstaying his visa.
 Guy's father, who is ethnically Chinese, worked as a school janitor while his mother was a secretary.

 As a teenager in Southern California in the 1990s, he edited an underground hip-hop magazine, Subculture, that at its peak boasted a circulation of 65,000.
 He became interested in fashion in the late 1990s, after growing up around people involved in the Lo Life subculture, which revolves around an appreciation of Polo Ralph Lauren and other similar fashion brands.

-As of December 2012, he was a "graduate student studying the political economy of oil countries".
+In December 2012, he was described as a "graduate student studying the political economy of oil countries," and in September 2016, a "graduate student in political science at the University of California, Berkeley."